artsy/eigen/README.md

 You must have [Metaphysics][metaphysics] checked out in a folder adjacent to Emission's code.
 So there should be `~/code/emission` and `~/code/metaphysics`.

-**Note:** Deploys are currently not working, these instructions are _mostly_ valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) when things break in step 4.
+**Note:** Deploys are currently not entirely automated, these instructions are _mostly_ valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) when things break in step 4.

 1. Ensure that the React version required by Emission has been published to [our spec-repo][spec-repo].
    Assuming no breaking changes in RN's folder structures, you can run `make update_specs_repos`.